Sethu Lakshmi Bayi: Early life

-Within a year of the adoption of the Princesses in 1900, the two Princes, Chathayam Thirunal and Aswathy Thirunal died followed by Maharani Lakshmi Bayi herself in 1901.
-Thus at the age of six, Sethu Lakshmi Bayi succeeded her as Senior Maharani of Attingal while Sethu Parvathi Bayi became Junior Maharani of Attingal.
-Kerala Varma Valiya Koil Thampuran, consort of the late Senior Maharani Lakshmi Bayi, was appointed the guardian of the 2 minor queens and tutors were appointed to teach them.
-In 1906, when she was still ten years old, Sethu Lakshmi Bayi was married to Sri Rama Varma, a grandnephew of her guardian who belonged to the royal house of Haripad.
+Within a year of the adoption of the princesses in 1900, the two Princes, Chathayam Thirunal and Aswathi Thirunal died, followed by Maharani Lakshmi Bayi herself in 1901.
+Therefore, at the age of six, Sethu Lakshmi Bay became the Senior Maharani of Travancore and the Attingal Mootha Thampuran, while Sethu Parvathi Bayi became Junior Maharani of Travancore and Attingal Elaya Thampuran.
+Kerala Varma, the previous Vailya Koil Thampuram, and the widower of Rani Lakshmi Bayi, was appointed the guardian of the 2 minor queens and tutors were appointed to teach them.
+In 1906, when she was ten years old, Sethu Lakshmi Bayi was married to Sri Rama Varma, a grandnephew of her guardian who belonged to the royal house of Haripad.
 Four years later in 1910 the marriage was consummated and the couple started living together.
 In 1910 she became pregnant but suffered a miscarriage.
 In 1912 having passed her minority, the Maharajah granted her the rights to assume control of the Sreepadom Estate.
 Meanwhile, the Junior Queen gave birth to her eldest son Chithira Thirunal Balarama Varma, the last ruling Maharajah of Travancore.
 He became the Heir-Apparent to Maharajah Moolam Thirunal.
 The Junior Maharani gave birth to three more children namely Karthika Thirunal Lakshmi Bayi in 1916 and Uthradom Thirunal Marthanda Varma in 1922.
 Her second child was still born.
 In 1923, Sethu Lakshmi Bayi gave birth to her elder daughter, Uthram Thirunal Lalithamba Bayi.
-Then in 1926 she gave birth to another girl child, Princess Indira bayi.
+Then in 1926 she gave birth to another girl, Princess Indira bayi.